 The Letter of Protection will protect you from outstanding medical bills.
-Attorney Herron is experienced with drafting Letters of Protection for clients who’ve been injured and do not have access to adequate PIP insurance coverage.
+Attorney Herron is an experienced motorcycle accident attorney Tampa, with drafting Letters of Protection for clients who’ve been injured and do not have access to adequate PIP insurance coverage.

 When we issue a Letter of Protection on your behalf, it’s an official statement to the medical provider that the accident is part of a lawsuit.

 The letter states that upon completion of the suit, that the provider is guaranteed payment from the accident settlement.
 This will give you the peace of mind knowing that you will continue to receive the medical treatment you need, while also guaranteeing that you won’t experience severe financial hardship from unpaid medical bills.